 R401-4.
 Authority for Program Approval and Mission Alignment.

 4.1.
-An institution may, with the approval of its Board of Trustees, establish a new program of instruction that is within the institution’s primary role as established in Regent Policy R312 and Utah Code Section 53B-16-102(4)(b).
+An institution may, with the approval of its Board of Trustees, establish a new program of instruction that is within the institution’s primary role as established in Board Policy R312 and Utah Code Section 53B-16-102(4)(b).

 4.2.1.
 A branch, extension center, college, or professional school;